bluething/tdd-by-example-code/README.md

 Using triangulation, we only generalize code when we have two examples or more.
 When the second example demands a more general solution, then and only then do we generalize.
 Use it when we are unsure of how to refactor.
 If we can see how to eliminate duplication between code and tests and create the general solution, then just do it.
+Triangulation provides a chance to think about the problem from a slightly different direction.